Sunday, November 24, 2013

 The games are usually high scoring, although not always close, and the home team has dominated this decade.....

 Without question, Oregon and Oregon State have been the most successful natural rivals in the conference in recent years.
-And that makes the Civil War the league’s best rivalry.
+And that makes the Civil War the league’s best rivalry."

 I first learned to hate the Beavers in the late 1960's when the Beavers, regularly under coach Dee Andros,( The Great Pumpkin) beat the shi* out of Oregon Duck Teams and did it with such relish.

-A few years ago Dee, long retired, not too long before his death, came to a joint Duck/Beaver "Civil War" lunch in Medford and gave a passionate speech about the "Civil War" game that made me want to strap on a helmet and start playing right there.
+A number years ago Dee, long retired, not too long before his death, came to a joint Duck/Beaver "Civil War" lunch in Medford and gave a passionate speech about the "Civil War" game that made me want to strap on a helmet and start playing right there.
 When Dee Andros walked into the banquet room he was wearing a god awful bright orange blazer and a black and orange striped tie.
 A local young TV sports reporter, who had probably just moved to this area, walked up to him and asked him if he was an Oregon State fan ..... it brought a smile to my face.

 (Dee Andros was a veteran of World War II where he served four years in the U.S. Marine Corps.
 He was awarded the Bronze Star and spent more than a month under heavy fire on Iwo Jima.
 He was present at the famed moment when Marines raised the American flag on Iwo Jima.)